-Audit-Related Fees - There were no professional services rendered by PricewaterhouseCoopers that would be classified as audit-related fees during the years ended December 31, 2018 and 2017.
+Audit-Related Fees - There were no professional services rendered by PricewaterhouseCoopers that would be classified as audit-related fees during the years ended December 31, 2019 and 2018.

-Tax Fees - Consists of services related to corporate tax compliance, including review of corporate tax returns, review of the tax treatments for certain expenses, tax due diligence or other consulting fees.
+Tax Fees - Consists of services related to corporate tax compliance, including preparation of corporate tax returns, review of the tax treatments for certain expenses, tax due diligence or other consulting fees.

-All Other Fees - There were no professional services rendered by PricewaterhouseCoopers that would be classified as other fees during the years ended December 31, 2018 and 2017.
+All Other Fees - There were no professional services rendered by PricewaterhouseCoopers that would be classified as other fees during the years ended December 31, 2019 and 2018.